 - Funders, arts organisations, artists, critics and audiences taking participatory arts seriously

 - People who are marginalised and disadvantaged finding a voice through participatory arts.

 Who are we working with?

-Below are the ten consortia we are funding and supporting through our Sharing the Stage work.
+Below are the 10 consortia which the Foundation has funded and supported through our Sharing the Stage work.
 The consortia was put together through an open call.

 Lead artist: Nic Green